3. What type of test and for what situation?

 The PCR test, recognised as the most reliable, is always recommended primarily for symptomatic individuals who are vulnerable and/or who are caregivers in direct contact with patients and/or who have had symptoms for more than 4 days.
 They are also recommended for children exposed to COVID-19, as rapid antigen tests are not as accurate in this population group.

 For other indications, however, the use of rapid antigen tests is recommended.
 They have the advantage of being easier to access as they do not require laboratory analysis and, above all, they give an immediate result (15-20 minutes).
-Sometimes a positive rapid test will still need to be corroborated by a PCR test.

 Professionals who perform the tests will advise you on which kind of test is recommended for your situation.
 The chart hereunder (in French) provides indications on the testing strategy.